Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Experiments and Analysis

 Fig.~\ref{fig:lambdashfa} illustrates the effect of the hyperparameter $\lambdaSHFA$ from Eq.~\ref{eq:loss}, on cross-resolution target detection performance ($\lambdaRSAA=0$, $n_a=5$).
 The results show that both F1 score and mAP initially increase and then decrease as $\lambdaSHFA$ increases, indicating that appropriate tuning of $\lambdaSHFA$ is crucial for optimal model performance.
 For the Aircraft LR→HR and Vehicle LR→HR tasks, the best results are achieved when $\lambdaSHFA=0.5$, where both F1 and mAP reach their highest values.
 When $\lambdaSHFA$ is small (e.g., 0 or 0.1), the model exhibits insufficient feature adaptation capability for cross-resolution detection, resulting in lower performance.
 As $\lambdaSHFA$ increases to 0.5, there are significant improvements in F1 and mAP, demonstrating the effectiveness of the \ourda module.
 However, when $\lambdaSHFA$ becomes too large (e.g., 1.0 or 1.5), excessive alignment constraints may impair the model’s generalization ability to the target domain, leading to a performance drop.
 From the Vehicle LR→HR results in Fig.~\ref{fig:lambdashfa}, the F1 and mAP of the Vehicle dataset consistently outperform those of the Aircraft dataset.
 This is because the Vehicle dataset exhibits a more consistent target scale distribution and more similar imaging sensor, which makes feature adaptation more feasible.
 According to the aforementioned findings, it is recommended to set $\lambdaSHFA$ to around 0.5 to achieve a balance between feature adaptation and generalization capability.

-Fig.~\ref{fig:na} illustrates the effect of the number of typical structures $n_a$ (defined in Section~\ref{SECSHFA}), with $\lambdaSHFA=0.5$.
-For both the Aircraft LR→HR and Vehicle LR→HR tasks, the results demonstrate that the F1 score and mAP vary with $n_a$.
+{Fig.~\ref{fig:na} illustrates the effect of the number of structure anchors $n_a$ (defined in Section~\ref{SECSHFA}), with $\lambdaSHFA=0.5$.
+Each structure anchor corresponds to one domain discriminator.
+Ideally, $n_a$ should match the actual number of typical structural types in the source domain, ensuring that each type corresponds to a unique domain discriminator for optimal hierarchical feature adaptation.
+Setting $n_a$ too small may group features from different structural types together, causing confusion and suboptimal adaptation.
+Conversely, setting $n_a$ too large may assign multiple discriminators to the same structural type, resulting in competition effects and reduced adaptation effectiveness.
+For both the Aircraft LR→HR and Vehicle LR→HR tasks, the results in Fig~\ref{fig:na} show that the F1 and mAP score vary with different $n_a$.
 When $n_a$ is set to 0, the \ourda module degenerates into a conventional single-adversarial domain adaptation model, resulting in the lowest F1 and mAP values.
-As $n_a$ increases, more hierarchical discriminators are introduced into \ourda module, leading to improvements in both F1 and mAP.
-This indicates that assigning features to corresponding discriminators based on structural similarity can enhance performance.
-The best results are achieved when $n_a=5$, where both F1 and mAP reach their peaks.
-Further increasing $n_a$ does not yield additional improvements and may even cause a slight decrease in performance.
-Therefore, it is recommended to set $n_a$ to around 5 to ensure optimal performance.
+As $n_a$ increases, introducing more hierarchical discriminators into the \ourda module, both F1 and mAP improve, indicating that assigning features to discriminators based on structural similarity enhances feature adaptation performance.
+The best results are observed when $n_a=5$, suggesting that the number of domain discriminators matches the typical structural types in the source domain, achieving optimal hierarchical feature adaptation.
+Further increasing $n_a$ introduces excessive domain discriminators, leading to competition effects and a slight decline in performance.
+Therefore, it is recommended to set $n_a$ to around 5 to ensure optimal performance.}